The parkrun challenge cup is currently suspended.

 B Cup entry

-B cup places will initially be offered to runners eliminated from first round of the A cup.
+B cup places will automatically be assigned to those knocked out in round 1 of the A cup.

-Runners will be randomly drawn for against their round 1 opponents by the competition administrators.
+Runners will be randomly drawn against their round 1 opponents by the competition administrators.

 Runners will arrange the dates of their own ties and inform the competition administrators.